 1. Seal up your home

 As Thome says, 'the best way to deal with them is to seal up your home!
-Replace damaged screens, seal gaps around windows, vents and utility penetrations and ensure you have tight fitting door sweeps.'
+Replace damaged window screens (opens in new tab), seal gaps around windows, vents, and utility penetrations and ensure you have tight-fitting door sweeps (opens in new tab).'
 Another reason to stop drafty doors in your house and insulate windows.
-The home improvements that protect your home from energy loss also will help keep ladybugs out.
+The sustainable home improvements that protect your home from energy loss also will help keep ladybugs out.

 2. Keep the areas they frequent cold